Bio2Byte/biohackathon-eu-2025-group-22/paper/paper.md

 The aim of the hackathon is to build an open-source library of visual components for proteomics projects.
 The team want to keep it simple and as plug-and-play as possible.
 To meet these requirements, it has been decided to build all the visual components as Vue.js components (version 3), a modern and relevant JavaScript framework.

-About the visual JavaScript libraries, the components are developed using d3.js plots, sigma/graphology for networks representations, nightingale-elements for linear tracks and MolStar for 3D structure visualisation
+About the visual JavaScript libraries, the components are developed using d3.js plots, sigma/graphology for networks representations, nightingale-elements for linear tracks and MolStar for 3D structure visualisation.

 Given we want to distribute the components as a library, all our developments are wrapped in Storybook stories.

 ### Tracks

 The final goal of this project is a two-side pane canvas where one side contains the 3D/Structural view (in general to the right) while the other side contains linear or graphs representations of a given protein.

 We propose novel visualization ideas focusing on bridging sequence (1D), residue contact maps (2D), Residue Interaction Networks (RINs-2.5D), and protein structures (3D).
 This includes displaying multiple PTMs on the same residue with biological context (tissue, subcell, disease state), peptide coverage maps from mass-spectrometry data, dynamic RINs linking PTMs and mutations, mutation proximity mapping in 3D, visualizing conformational diversity using representative structural states, and predictive visualizations of mutation-induced biophysical changes.
 The second track focuses on optimizing and improving existing visualizations in Scop3PTM, such as refining the 1D feature viewer for PTMs, enhancing the Mol* 3D viewer, improving 1D-3D linking, and adding biophysical features like ligand binding regions and PTM hotspots.

 ### Track: Linear